zbalogh/reservation-app/README.md

 ```

-2. un with the docker stack
+2. Run with the docker stack on Docker Swarm

 ```
 docker stack deploy -c docker-stack.yml reservation-app